Meaningful ways to foster curiosity and engagement in your classroom!

-While observing my students and my grandsons explore plastic eggs this week, I was struck with the many lessons a plastic Easter egg has to offer me as a teacher and thought I would break my thoughts down into five simple concepts to share with you…
+While observing my students and my grandsons exploring plastic eggs this week, I was struck with the many lessons a plastic Easter egg has to offer me as a teacher and thought I would break my thoughts down into five simple concepts to share with you…

 1. Choose function over fancy

-I can go out and buy the fanciest, coolest looking plastic Easter eggs in the world but in end what I really want is for my students to be more interested in finding out what is inside the egg and anxious to pop it open to find out.
-When selecting things for our classroom shelves and baskets, we need to think about what we want our students to actually do with these things rather than focus on how cool they look on our shelves.
+I can go out and buy the fanciest, coolest looking plastic Easter eggs in the world but in the end what I really want is for my students to be more interested in finding out what is inside the egg and anxious to pop it open to find out.
+When selecting things for our classroom shelves and baskets, we need to think about what we want our students to actually do with these things rather than focus on aesthetics or how cool they look on our shelves.

 I have some pretty cool looking (and expensive) blocks sitting in my garage right now but every time I bring them into my classroom, the children pick them up for a few minutes and then just toss them aside (just like the fancy Easter eggs).
 So even though those blocks sure look beautiful sitting on my shelf, they serve no purpose if they are not contributing to the process of keeping my students engaged in quality play and exploration.
 Now I am not saying that we can’t have cool looking things out on our shelves but I am saying that the reason we have them there can’t be only because they look cool – they must also be a valuable resource in keeping children engaged in their play.